kubedzero/difflens/README.md

 - Automated integration of Pipenv's Pipfile and Pipfile.lock dependencies into `setup.py()`'s `install_requires`
 - Migration of static `setup.py()` content to a `setup.cfg` as recommended by [PyPA](https://packaging.python.org/tutorials/packaging-projects/#configuring-metadata)
 - Revisiting whether the MIT license is appropriate, as the desire is for notification to be provided if this project were used as part of another, or part of a paid product
-- Adding Unraid UI/email notifications when a DiffLens execution completes
+- (Done) Adding Unraid UI/email notifications when a DiffLens execution completes
-- Parsing of an Exclude file, similar to `.gitignore` format, used to skip over certain directories or file extensions
+- (Done) Parsing of an Exclude file, similar to `.gitignore` format, used to skip over certain directories or file extensions
 - Splitting the modified file output into separate jobs for purely modified files, or files that also received updated modification dates
 - More analysis of file size, since any file processed should also have file size.
 This could be used to determine space lost due to duplicates, the size by which files grew/shrunk, sorting by file size, and more
 - Outputting the hashing date to the file with a granularity in seconds